Dear Temple Devotees:

 As we all know that without a commitment of time and money, our Temple cannot continue to function properly.
 With this in mind, we have formed the Indian Heritage Foundation (IHF) that will help raise money for the long-term interests of the Temple.
 The objective here is to set up an endowment of approximately 2.5 million dollars over the next five years.
 This endowment can then support the Temple financially for generations to come.
-In the meantime, the temple board will also have to raise funds for the current operations of the temple for at least next five years.
+In the meantime, the temple board will also have to raise funds for the current operations of mixing services the temple for at least next five years.
 Please donate generously for both current operations of the temple as well as long-term interests of the Temple.
 Please come forward and commit your resources to both temple as well as IHF.

 Finally, I want to thank each and every one of you for your donations and pledges as well as volunteering for the Temple.
 We are now able to do all much needed improvements to the Temple facility to keep it running smoothly.